Does Cold Brew Have More Caffeine Than Regular Hot Coffee?

 How Much Caffeine Is In Cold Brew?

-The caffeine content of cold brew varies greatly.
+The caffeine content of different coffees varies greatly — even in cold brew.
 You can buy this coffee in a ready-to-drink state at a supermarket, from a coffee shop, or make cold brew coffee concentrate yourself.
 Each option can have widely different amounts of caffeine.

 For example, Stok Cold Brew has 145mg of caffeine per serving.
-A similar drink from Stumptown has 279mg per serving.
+A similar cold brew drink from Stumptown has 279mg per serving while Wandering Bear cold brew’s caffeine content is around 150 mg per 6 fl. oz.
 As a too high example, Bizzy’s has 750 mg per serving (1); however, this is not a typical caffeine level for a cold brew.

 From Starbucks, a tall cup of cold brew has 155mg of caffeine.
 In comparison, a similar drink at Dunkin Donuts has 174mg per serving (2).